ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-lift-and-shift.md

 ## Considerations for NSX-V to NSX-T migrations
 {: #v2t-lift-and-shift-considerations}

 To ensure that your migration is seamless and to minimize the downtime, design the migration and its phases and waves carefully.
-Due to the differences in the architecture, opens you the possibility redesign parts of your network instead of just mirroring the configurations to best match your requirements and NSX-T best practices.
+Due to the differences in the architecture, opens you the possibility to redesign parts of your network instead of just mirroring the configurations to best match your requirements and NSX-T best practices.

 If you do not think that you have skills in the house, you can get help from various service providers.
 For example, the {{site.data.keyword.cloud_notm}} partner PrimaryIO provides [an optional pro service](/catalog/services/hdm-cloud-connect-nsx-v-to-nsx-t#about) to help you [accelerate your NSX-V to NSX-T migration](https://hdm.primaryio.com/lp/nsxvtot){: external}.